nazdridoy/ngpt/docs/configuration.md

 - `-c, --code`: Generate code.
   - `--language <lang>`: Specify the programming language for code generation (default: `python`).
 - `-t, --text`: Use a multiline editor for input.
-- `--stdin`: Read from stdin and use content in your prompt with {} placeholder.
+- `-p, --pipe`: Read from stdin and use content in your prompt with {} placeholder.
 - `--rewrite`: Rewrite text from stdin to be more natural while preserving tone and meaning.
 - `--gitcommsg`: Generate AI-powered git commit messages from staged changes or diff file.